Ancestor Search ...Find your Ancestors

 • If the ship manifest is missing or if it is the wrong manifest, one of the very common problems is that the microfilm was scanned from the wrong end.
 Try this: Pick a name or two from the "wrong" manifest page and look that person up in the index. *His* manifest page is likely to be the one you wanted in the first place.

-• Sometimes above the transcription of the manifest list is an option to view the original manifest list.
+• Above the transcription of the individual record of the manifest list is an option to view the original manifest list.
 I have on occasion tried to view the original list and instead get the symbol for a broken image.
 However, I found that it is at times possible to right click on the place where the image should be, and choose "show picture" which will sometimes to bring up the image.
 I have also tried viewing the image 10 minutes later and had it work.
 I have also gone back another day, and have been successful in bringing up the picture that the day before wouldn't work.

-Still can't find you ancestor in the Ellis Island database?
+Still can't find your ancestor in the Ellis Island database?

 • Make sure he arrived in the time frame that Ellis Island was used: 1892-1924.
-Otherwise, you will need to obtain records from other on-line passenger databases or from microfilm.
+Otherwise, you will need to obtain records from other on-line passenger databases .

 • Before August 1855: wharves of Manhattan